binaryDiv/factorio-hide-military-tech/README.md

 In other words, the mod does not alter the gameplay in any way, it only removes "clutter" from the technology tree, crafting menu and Factoriopedia.

 If you are looking for a more immersive experience, I highly recommend to check out [Pacifist](https://mods.factorio.com/mod/Pacifist) instead, which will remove enemies and combat technologies from the game completely, as well as altering the technology tree and recipes accordingly.
-(Currently, Space Age support in Pacifist is not implemented yet, but it's work in progress!)

 ## Usage